 The Roma’s 3.9L twin-turbo V8 cranks out 611 hp and 561 lb-ft of torque, while the 911 Turbo offers a competent-but-still-lesser 572 hp and 553 lb-ft of torque.
 And while the Porsche’s top speed is impressive at 199 mph, it can’t quite match the Roma’s ability to reach 200 mph.
 But when it comes to the performance of supercars, the difference is often fine — and when you’re in a world-class vehicle, even a fine difference can feel enormous.

-Aside from the Dual Cockpit design, the Roma’s interior offers amenities that the 911 Turbo can’t match.
+Aside from the Dual Cockpit design and a wide range of eye-catching interior colors, the Roma’s interior offers amenities that the 911 Turbo can’t match.
 Some of the features you’re find inside the Ferrari that are missing from the Porsche include:

 The Ferrari Roma is designed to maximize driving enjoyment while offering truly world-class performance.
 Competitors like the Porsche 911 Turbo might come close, but Ferrari’s elegant designs and innovative architecture ultimately put it in a class of its own.
 Interested in buying a Ferrari of your own in Indianapolis, Milwaukee, or anywhere else in the United States?
 Contact Continental AutoSports Ferrari to get started — we’re based in the Chicago area, but we’ve helped enthusiasts throughout the country purchase the Prancing Horse of their dreams.